-- 5.1 A week's pay for the purposes of pension and severance payments is calculated in accordance with the provision of the Local Government (Early Termination of Employment) Discretionary Compensation (England and Wales) Regulations 2006.
+- 5.1 A week's pay for the purposes of severance payments is calculated in accordance with the provision of the Local Government (Early Termination of Employment) Discretionary Compensation (England and Wales) Regulations 2006.
 The actual amount of a week's pay is based on the average pay received in the 12 weeks before termination.
-For maternity leave, long term sick leave or unpaid leave the week's pay will be based on the last full 12 weeks of actual or contractual pay as appropriate. - 5.2 The number of weeks' redundancy is based on age and length of continuous reckonable service at leaving and is subject to a statutory limit of 30 weeks' pay. - Non-Teaching staff are entitled to join the Council's local government pension scheme and will receive their pension at their normal pension age.
+For maternity leave, long term sick leave or unpaid leave the week's pay will be based on the last full 12 weeks of actual or contractual pay as appropriate. - 5.2 The number of weeks' redundancy is based on age and length of continuous reckonable service at leaving and is subject to a statutory limit of 30 weeks' pay. - Non-Teaching staff are entitled to join the Council's local government pension scheme from their first day of employment and a scheme member who has met the vesting period (usually 2 years' membership) can receive their pension at their normal pension age with no reductions.
 Employees voluntarily leaving the Council who are age 55 or over and prior to their normal pension age, with a minimum of 2 years in the scheme, can elect to voluntarily take their pension before normal pension age but with actuarially reduced benefits.
 Pension payments will be released early in certain circumstances including redundancy and ill health retirements, provided the appropriate statutory regulations, scheme regulations and local pension policy criteria are met as appropriate.
 There is a separate, published local LGPS discretionary policy which is attached as Appendix B. This is updated from time to time. - 5.4 Any exit payments of £20,000 or more that fall within the scope of the statutory guidance on special severance payments must be approved by the Chief Executive.
-Special severance payments are those payments over and above statutory or contractual entitlements and typically might be considered when settling a claim issued or proposed to be issued in the Employment Tribunal. - 5.5 New starters are enrolled into the Local Government Pension Scheme (LGPS), subject to certain conditions, unless choosing to voluntarily opt out which is also subject to certain conditions (note that new teaching staff are enrolled into the national Teachers Pension scheme). - 5.6 Under the LGPS, eligible staff aged 55 or over and who have not reached their normal pension age may request flexible retirement whereby they can retire early but continue to work on a part-time basis with permanently reduced hours or with a permanent reduction in grade.
+Special severance payments are those payments over and above statutory or contractual entitlements and typically might be considered when settling a claim issued or proposed to be issued in the Employment Tribunal. - New starters are enrolled into the Local Government Pension Scheme (LGPS), subject to certain conditions, unless choosing to voluntarily opt out which is also subject to certain conditions (note that new teaching staff are enrolled into the national Teachers Pension scheme). - 5.6 Under the LGPS, eligible staff aged 55 or over and who have not reached their normal pension age may request flexible retirement whereby they can retire early but continue to work on a part-time basis with permanently reduced hours or with a permanent reduction in grade.
 Flexible retirement is not a right, it is subject to Council agreement.